‘Dance Moms’ Abby Lee Miller Fed Up By Show’s ‘Fakery’, Pushes For Spinoff With ALDC Minis After Exit

 It remains unclear if Abby’s rumored new show will kick off soon considering that she might be facing jail time of up to 30 months depending on her sentence scheduled on May 8.

-[Featured Image by Keith Srakocic/ AP Images]
+[Featured Image by Keith Srakocic/AP Images]